arduina/arduina.net/_site/master/socialshaping.md

 Moyra Doorly: A woman's place: Dolores Hayden on the 'grand domestic revolution'

 In the last half of the 19th century and beginning of the 20th, there was a remarkable school of feminists thought that tied together architecture and economics in a cogent social theory.
 These 'material feminists' demanded a grand domestic revolution.
-They wanted wages for housework and set up new kinds of neighborhood orgnaizations, such as housewive's cooperatives and they explored radical new types of buildings.
+They wanted wages for housework and set up new kinds of neighborhood organizations, such as housewives cooperatives and they explored radical new types of buildings.
 The central object was the socialization of domestic work.
-All household labour and child care was to become social labour, in neighbourhoods.
+All household labour and child care was to become social labour, in neighborhoods.

 One idea by Melusina Fay Peirce and Charlotte Perkins Gilman proposed groups of 12-50 women, who would organize cooperative associations to perform all domestic work collectively and charge their husbands for these services.
 By membership fees they would purchase a building to serve as headquarter and furnish it with mechanical equipment for cooking, laundry, etc. and eventually people with skills would be hired.
-The private houses were kitchenless.
+The private houses were kitchen-less.

 Alice Austin described in 1916 a feminist social city that farmers and urban workers planned for the suburban sprawl of Los Angeles.
-Austin developed plans for kitchenless houses, ashs he criticised the waste of time of individual cooking.
-In her plans, a network of underground tunnels linked the houses and provided the infrastructure for dirty dishes to be washed and returned, laundra and more.
+Austin developed plans for kitchen-less houses, as he criticized the waste of time of individual cooking.
+In her plans, a network of underground tunnels linked the houses and provided the infrastructure for dirty dishes to be washed and returned, laundry and more.

 These ideas never came into practice, Dolores Hayden describes its ideas as part of a lost feminist tradition that stems from a time of packed urban populations.
 More paid work for women meant less servants for middle class housewives.
 While the society seemed to be moving forward, housewives were increasingly isolated in suburbs, while their kids went to school and their husbands to work.
 Small gadget were cheap enough to be purchased and cemented the housework to be located in the private household and done by women.